 Links Lecture Award

-For adding important links in the progress of official statistics through leadership in education and training and distinguished contributions to the literature on social and economic measurement.
+For adding important links in the progress of official statistics through research and advisory activities.

 About the Award

 The Links Lecture Award was created to honor the contributions of Constance Citro, Robert Groves, and Fritz Scheuren and to contribute to advancement of work in official statistics through the statistical use of administrative records and alternative data sources, record linkage, statistical methods for creating blended estimates, and issues associated with these activities such as privacy, confidentiality, researcher access, and reproducibility of results.
 Each year, a lecturer will be chosen from among a set of nominated candidates to receive the award and to present a lecture.